isi-nlp/Carmel-Repository/README.md

 wfsa004 | Letter 3-gram model for English, built from Penn Treebank plaintext wfsa005 | Pronounceable grapheme segment 3-gram model for English, built from the aligned CMU Pronunciation Dictionary wfsa006 | Accepts any word of alphabet [A-Z] except for the word "FILTER."
-Includes code for building any such filter.
+Includes code for building any such filter. wfsa008 | Builds n-gram models of any order n.

 FST | Description
 ------------- | -------------